music-encoding/guidelines/_guidelines-v3/01-shared/01-sharedStructuralElements/02-sharedMusicElement/03-sharedMdivContent.md

 class.
 The {% include link elem="staffGrp" %} element handles grouping of staves in the score context.

-{% include plainExample.html example="examples/shared/shared-sample007.xml" valid="true" version=page.version %}
+{% include mei example="shared/shared-sample007.xml" valid="true" %}
 In both score and part views, the {% include link elem="scoreDef" %} element is used to describe logical characteristics of the encoded music, such as key signature, the sounding